typelevel/typelevel.github.com/posts/2018-08-25-http4s-error-handling-mtl.md

 Well there's a reason!
 By making `UserError` a subtype of `Throwable` we can take advantage of `Prisms` by going back and forth in the types.
 See what I'm going yet?

-`UserRoute` has a `Sync[F]` constraint meaning that we have available a `MonadError[F, Throwable]` instance but we would like to have `MonadError[F, UserError]` instead to leverage the Scala compiler.
-There's a caveat and is that the error types need to be of the same family so we can derive a `Prism` that can navigate the errors types in one direction or another.
+`UserRoute` has a `Sync[F]` constraint, meaning that we have available a `MonadError[F, Throwable]` instance, but we would like to have `MonadError[F, UserError]` instead to leverage the Scala compiler.
+The caveat is that the error types need to be of the same family so we can derive a `Prism` that can navigate the errors types in one direction or another.
 But how do we derive it?

 #### Cats Meow MTL